rolandyuwy/tp/docs/DeveloperGuide.md

 This document is a Developer Guide meant to assist project developers in understanding the various aspects in the production of SimplyKitchen.

-The `Setting up, getting started` section of this document guides you in setting up the code base on your computer and helps you begin working on the project.
+The [Setting up, getting started](#setting-up-getting-started) section of this document guides you in setting up the code base on your computer and helps you begin working on the project.

-The `Design` section of this document can help you understand the design of the code base as a whole and its various components.
+The [Design](#design) section of this document can help you understand the design of the code base as a whole and its various components.
 This section contains effective UML Diagrams which can help you understand the OOP structure of the code and the execution flow of the app.

-The `Implementation` section contains details about the implementation of some of the features in SimplyKitchen.
+The [Implementation](#implementation) section contains details about the implementation of some of the features in SimplyKitchen.
 It also provides details about design considerations and implementation alternatives.
 This section allows you to understand our thought process and make your own design considerations.

-This is followed by a section consisting of guides for `Documentation`, `Logging`, `Testing`, `Configuration` and `DevOps`.
+This is followed by a section consisting of guides for [Documentation, Logging, Testing, Configuration and DevOps](#documentation-logging-testing-configuration-dev-ops).
 Each of these guides give specific assistance in the context of the project.

-The `Appendix` for `Requriements` consists of the details of the planning stage of the project.
+The [Appendix for Requirements](#appendix-requirements) consists of the details of the planning stage of the project.
 It gives an idea of the requirements of the target audience of SimplyKitchen, along with use cases of how they will use the app.
-The `Glossary` and `Non-Functional Requirements` provide other key information relevant to the document and the app.
+The [Glossary](#glossary) and [Non-Functional Requirements](#non-functional-requirements) provide other key information relevant to the document and the app.

-This document ends with an `Appendix` for `Instructions for Manual Testing`.
+This document ends with an [Appendix for Instructions for Manual Testing](#appendix-instructions-for-manual-testing).

+<div style="text-align: right"><a href="https://ay2021s1-cs2103t-f13-4.github.io/tp/DeveloperGuide.html">^ Back to top</a></div>

 --------------------------------------------------------------------------------------------------------------------

 ## **Setting up, getting started**

 Refer to the guide [_Setting up and getting started_](SettingUp.md).

+<div style="text-align: right"><a href="https://ay2021s1-cs2103t-f13-4.github.io/tp/DeveloperGuide.html">^ Back to top</a></div>

 --------------------------------------------------------------------------------------------------------------------